AllaPrima

-Overall, autonomous motivation is the main drive for creativity.
-When individuals feel controlled by extrinsic rewards such as social media engagement, they do not behave freely and are less creative (Wu et al., 2022, p.
-10).
+Performance anxiety is detrimental to intrinsic motivation (Wang et al., 2018).
+This is because individuals start feeling controlled by extrinsic rewards such as social media engagement, and therefore do not behave freely and are less creative (Wu et al., 2022).
+Moreover, the strive for perfectionism hinders motivation and passion (Hall & Hill, 2012).

 pain points